Follow Us

 Cognitive behavioral therapy (CBT) at the Trauma Therapy Center in West Palm Beach can be effective for a wide range of mental health conditions, including depression, anxiety, and post-traumatic stress disorder (PTSD).
 CBT is based on the idea that our thoughts, feelings, and behaviors are all interconnected, and that by changing our thoughts, we can also change our feelings and behaviors.

-CBT is a collaborative therapy, meaning you will work with your therapist to develop a personalized treatment plan to address your specific needs.
+CBT is a collaborative therapy, meaning you will work with your cognitive therapist to develop a personalized treatment plan to address your specific needs.
 CBT therapists are highly trained and experienced professionals who can help you identify and challenge your negative thoughts and beliefs, develop coping skills, and make positive changes in your life.

 What Is Cognitive Behavioral Therapy?